EmeraldVoid/pokemon-challenges/hall of fame.md

 ## 🏅 **Current Hall of Fame Teams**

+Despite the countless attempts, I haven't snagged a win yet.
+But that's part of the journey!
+I'm here for the challenge, the thrill, and of course, the enjoyment of the games themselves.
+It may take me a while, but I'll keep pushing forward, trying new challenges, and giving it my all until I finally get that elusive victory!

 ### 🏆 Fire Red Kaizo Champions
 - *Still trying to get that W*